Purple-Magic/tramway/docs/pull_request_template.md

 ## What's changed for tramway drivers?

-*Here is description how it was before and after*
+*Here is the description of how it was before and after*

 *Example*